 Engaging the Whole Team

 We consider education to be an important part of our role as revenue cycle managers.
-We’ll often go in and do staff training for our clients.
-Before the patient even walks in the door, your staff members need to know how to handle the patient’s’ paperwork and keep all transactions appropriately documented for your credentialing submission.
+We will often go in and do staff training for our clients.
+Before the patient even walks in the door, your staff members need to know how to handle the patients’ paperwork and keep all transactions appropriately documented for your credentialing submission.
 If your office plans to handle its own medical credentialing, we can help you develop an effective set of processes to handle applications, and even consider the possibility of implementing credentialing software into your workflow.
 However, considering the amount of time and effort it takes for your staff to handle credentialing on top of their regular workload, we do recommend outsourcing it to a professional.

 Following Up Regularly With Insurers